BZFlag: Teams

 Tanks can join as one of the four team colors, as a rogue, or as an observer.
-Observers cannot play, but can move anywhere in the world and watch what the tank they are linked to is doing.
+Observers cannot play, but can move anywhere in the world or watch what the tank they are linked to is doing.
 Observers do not have a tank and are therefore not visible to players, but are shown in the scoreboard.
 The colored teams are Red, Green, Blue and Purple.
 Rogue players are teamless players: they are allowed to kill colored team players and other rogues.
 Rogue tanks are colored dark grey out the window, and yellow on the radar.

 In rabbit-hunt games there is a white tank, known as the "rabbit", against the orange-brown "hunters", or every other player.
-The hunters are considered a team, so rabbits with genocide, shockwave, Guided Missile, or Laser flags are dangerous, and often team kills occur due to a group assault on the "rabbit."
+The hunters are considered a team, so hunters with genocide, shockwave, Guided Missile, or Laser flags are dangerous, and often teamkills occur due to a group assault on the "rabbit."

 Teams are necessary in capture-the-flag games, in which they have to protect their team flag from capture.
-Because rogues are occasionally allowed on servers, a rogue tank does not have any flag to defend, and in turn cannot capture flags.
-However, rogues usually tend to aid other teams of choice, or merely enjoy adding a distraction to all teams.
-There is a plugin to prevent this, however it is only used on servers with two large teams and one or two rogue players.
+Rogues are occasionally allowed on servers; a rogue tank does not have any flag to defend, nor can it capture flags.
+Rogues tend to aid other teams of choice, or add a distraction to all teams.
+There is a plugin to prevent this which is used on servers with two large teams and one or two rogue players.

 Maps

-A BZFlag server can be configured to create a basic, random map for play, or users can load custom map files.
+A BZFlag server can be configured to create a basic, random map for play, or users can load their own map files.
 BZFlag uses a customized text based map format to define the placement of objects.
-While writing a map is fairly simple in this format, most map-makers use a 3d modeling program such as Wings 3D or blender.
+While writing a map is fairly simple in this format, most map-makers use a 3D modeling program such as Wings 3D or Blender.
 Graphical map editors, BZEdit or iBZEdit have also been used.
 Note that BZEdit is not distributed with the game, and is no longer under active development (versions of it are available at the BZFlag SourceForge.net site).
-However, using blender in combination with a BZFlag map plug-in is currently the most popular mapping method.
+Using Blender in combination with a BZFlag map plug-in is currently the most popular mapping method, though it is getting some competition from WebBZEdit.

 As to the simplicity of maps, there are a number of basic objects in a map: boxes, pyramids, teleporters, cones, arcs, cylinders, spheres, team bases and meshes.
 Teleporters are rectangular, yellow-bordered objects that teleport a tank to another teleporter.
 A mapmaker may choose to not have a teleporter teleport tanks by leaving out links, or simple definitions of two points for teleporters to link between.
 Teleporters are also capable of teleporting to themselves, reflecting bullets and tanks that enter.
 Team Bases are used for CTF style games.
 Full three dimensional meshes have been available in maps since the 2.0 release.